Warwickshire is the heart of Shakespeare’s England, where visitors can explore fortified castles, timber-framed houses, and miles of canals.

 ROYAL LEAMINGTON SPA

-The growth of the small village of Leamington Priors into the flourishing spa resort town of Royal Leamington Spa was largely due to the discovery of saline water.
-As the therapeutic qualities of the water were popularized, the town experienced one of the most rapid expansions in 19th-century England.
+The transformation of the small village of Leamington Priors into the flourishing spa resort town of Royal Leamington Spa can be attributed primarily to the discovery of saline water.
+With the increasing popularity of the water’s therapeutic properties, the town experienced one of the most rapid expansions in 19th-century England.

-The historic town’s spa days are long passed, but it still preserves fine examples of Regency architecture in the town’s Clarendon Square, the Parade, Jephson Gardens and Lansdowne Circus.
-Leamington’s only surviving spa facility is the Royal Pump Room and Baths.
-Saline water can still be obtained from a fountain inside the building, which now houses the Leamington Spa Art Gallery & Museum and a public library.
+The era of spa days may be a thing of the past for the historic town, but it still retains fine examples of Regency architecture in notable areas such as Clarendon Square, the Parade, Jephson Gardens, and Lansdowne Circus.
+The Royal Pump Room and Baths stand as Leamington’s only surviving spa facility, where visitors can still access saline water from a fountain within the premises.
+Today, this building has been repurposed as the Leamington Spa Art Gallery & Museum, while also housing a public library.

-There is a seemingly random motif popping up all around the old town: elephants.
-The first elephants were brought from Ceylon to the town by Sam Lockhart, the first elephant trainer in England, born to a circus family in Leamington in 1850.
-His circus was in a grand building by the river.
-There is only some anecdotal evidence that the elephants were washed in the River Leam.
-Regardless, the slipway down to the river is called the ‘Elephant Walk’.
+A seemingly whimsical motif of elephants appears scattered throughout the old town.
+In the 19th century, elephants were brought from Ceylon to the town by Sam Lockhart, the first elephant trainer in England, who was born into a circus family in Leamington.
+Lockhart’s circus was housed in a grand building by the river.
+Although there is only anecdotal evidence of the elephants being bathed in the River Leam, the slipway leading down to the river is fondly referred to as the ‘Elephant Walk’.

 Sources